Research Center Access

 In order to borrow circulating materials, borrowers must present a library card.
 Florida State University students, faculty, and staff use their FSU I.D. cards as library cards.
 All non-FSU borrowers, including firms, alumni, and visitors should use a special library card which are obtained at the Circulation Desk.

-Single-volume works may normally be checked out for three weeks.
+Materials in the General Collection may be checked out from the Research Center with some restrictions.
+Generally, looseleaf services (usually housed in binders), superseded or rare books, and materials in Storage do not circulate.
+Single-volume works may typically be checked out for three weeks.
 These books have no special stamp and have a date-due slip in the back.
 "For use in library only" materials may not be taken out of the Research Center.

 Patrons are welcome to sit at any open table or chair and review the materials we have on our shelves.
-Please be courteous and re-shelve the items only where you retrieved them from.
+Please be courteous and re-shelve the items from where you retrieved them.
 If you are unsure where to place the materials, please see our circulation staff for assistance.